Rumoh Aceh: Interior layout

 Rumoh Aceh are always oriented with their gables facing east and west.
 The east–west direction may originally have been connected with life-death – this sacred-profane symbolism is commonly found in Indonesia.
 After the Islamization of Aceh, the west direction is sometimes associated with the direction of Mecca.
 The interior of a Rumoh Aceh is divided into three sections: the front (the northern or southern breadth of the house, where the entrance stairs are located), the middle (the central breadth of the house), and the rear (similar to the front, but on the opposite side).
 These separate areas are divided by wooden partitions; a corridor connected the front section with the back section through the middle section.

-The front section (Acehnese: seuramou keu, "front terrace") is basically a long spacious gallery.
+The front section (Acehnese: seuramou keue, "front terrace") is basically a long spacious gallery.
 Steep entrance stairs connect the front section of the house with the outdoors.
 The Acehnese name of this section, the "front terrace" or "front veranda", refers to former times when this section used to be completely open.
 Nowadays, the section is completely enclosed, though it may have some windows.
 The front section is identified with the "male" realm of the house; similar symbolism is found throughout the Indonesian archipelago to refer to the section of a house where public-related activities, such as receiving guests and reading the Qur'an, are held.
 The section is also the area where young men sleep.

 The rear section (Acehnese: seuramoe likoot, "back terrace") is similar to the front section, in that it is a spacious long gallery, but lacks a main entrance.
 It is the most private part of the house, where women of the house do their cooking activities.
 The rear section is identified with the "female" realm, associated with family matters.
 The rear section may be expanded to add more space for cooking (Acehnese: rumoh dapu, "kitchen house").

 The middle section (Acehnese: rumah inong, "parental house") consists of a corridor (Acehnese: rambat) connecting the front section and the rear section through the center of the house, and bedrooms.
 Bedrooms are located on both side of this corridor, to the east and west, toward the gables.
 The east-side bedroom, used for the daughter, is known as anjong.
 The west-side bedroom, the main bedroom of the household, is known as jurei.
 The bedrooms can be accessed from the back section via doorways.
 The entire middle section is built about half a meter higher than the front section and back section, the difference in elevation is clearly visible from the outside of the house.
 One of the bedrooms functions as a ceremonial nuptial chamber, where daughters and their husbands will reside during the first years of their marriage.
 One can see the middle section as the most important part of the house, in relation to the lower sections of the male front section and the female rear section, a place for a bedroom where procreation may takes place.